otrv4/otrv4/otrv4.md

   * When creating a Non-Interactive-Auth message and when an encrypted data message has been attached to it, do not create a MAC tag.
-This is not necessary since the MAC tag created in the non-interactive DAKE (`Auth MAC`) already authentifies this first data message.
-In any other case, use the MAC key to create a MAC tag.
+This is not necessary since the MAC tag was created in the non-interactive DAKE (`Auth MAC`) already authentifies this first data message.
+In any other case, use the MKmac to create a MAC tag.
 MAC all the sections of the data message from the protocol version to the encrypted message.

    ```
-   Authenticator = KDF_2(MKmac || Data_message_sections)
+   Authenticator = KDF_2(MKmac || data_message_sections)
    ```

   * Continue to use the sender's instance tag.